 The rest of our article is structure as follows.
-In Sec.~\ref{sec:review}, we briefly review the concepts of the projected ensemble and deep thermalization, focusing in particular on prior results on energy-conserving systems.
-In Sec.~\ref{sec:rmt} we present our first main result: a rigorous proof of deep thermalization for Haar-random states within a fixed charge sector.
-Building on this result, we present a general theory for the limiting form of the projected ensemble under more general initial states and measurement bases in Sec.~\ref{sec:limiting_ensemble}, and present supporting numerical evidence in Sec.~\ref{sec:numerics}.
+In Sec.~\ref{sec:review}, we briefly review the concepts of the projected ensemble and the physical principles underpinning deep thermalization and previous results on deep thermalization with and without conservation laws.
+In Sec.~\ref{sec:rmt} we present our first main result: a rigorous proof of deep thermalization for random symmetric states.
+Building on this result, we present a completely general theory for the limiting form of the projected ensemble under arbitrary initial states and measurement bases in Sec.~\ref{sec:limiting_ensemble}.
+Our general ansatz is supported by analytical calculations in a `replica' approach in Sec.~\ref{sec:replica} and by extensive numerical evidence in Sec.~\ref{sec:numerics}.
 We conclude by discussing our results and possible avenues for future work in Sec.~\ref{sec:discussion}.